Moton Hopkins

-Moton Hopkins (born November 20, 1986) is a former professional Canadian football defensive tackle.
-He was signed by the Winnipeg Blue Bombers (CFL) as a free agent in the spring of 2010.
+Moton Hopkins (born November 20, 1986) is an American former professional football defensive tackle.
+He was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL) as a free agent in the spring of 2010.
 He played college football at the University of Tulsa.
-He has also been a member of the Montreal Alouettes (CFL).
+He also played for the Montreal Alouettes and Ottawa Redblacks.

-Early years
+Early life

 Hopkins was a three-year letter winner at Randolph High School.
 He started three years at both tight end and defensive end and helped lead his team to a 10–2 record both his junior and senior seasons.
 He tallied 356 career tackles, 41 stops for lost yards, 22 sacks, six forced fumbles and four fumble recoveries.
 He totaled 154 tackles, 17 stops for lost yardage, eight sacks and two forced fumbles his junior season.
 He was named to the all-Greater San Antonio team as a defensive end.
 He also earned first-team all-district honors on offense and defense, and was a first-team all-state performer.
 In his senior year, he had 117 tackles, 17 for lost yardage, six sacks, three forced fumbles and three fumble recoveries from his defensive end position.
 He was named the District MVP, as well as an all-area, all-district and Class 2A all-state selection. had 85 tackles during his sophomore campaign.
-He was recently named to the San Antonio Express News All-Decade team (2000-2009) first team defense.
+He was recently named to the San Antonio Express-News All-Decade team (2000-2009) first team defense.

 In addition to playing football, he also lettered three years in track and field and powerlifting He also lettered one year in basketball.
 In his senior year, he was the state champion in the 242 lb. weight class in powerlifting, setting two state records with total weight and dead lift.